 Influence of Culture on Servant Leadership

-: the extent to which a society stimulates being friendly, caring about others, fairness and kindness to others.
+: the extent to which a society (or a corporation) stimulates being friendly, caring about others, fairness and kindness to others.
 In cultures with a high level of humane orientation, there is a stronger focus on taking care and being sensitive towards others.
 As a result, these cultures are likely to have leaders displaying higher attention to interpersonal acceptance, stewardship and the acknowledgement of belonging and taking care, which are all characteristics of servant leadership.

 : the degree to which a society (or a corporation) accepts and expects differences in power levels, authority and status.
 Cultures in which the degree of this dimensions is high, people accept that power is distributed unequally.
 A low power distance culture stimulates the development of servant leadership more comparing to high power distance cultures, since the leader-follower relationship is more equal in cultures with a low degree of power distance.
 This combined with the fact that there is less attention for self-protection in low power distance cultures.
 One of the fundamental elements of servant leadership - focusing on personal growth - is more likely to occur as well.

 Source: Dierendonck, D. “Servant Leadership: A Review and Synthesis”.
 Journal of Management vol. 37.